Cubic Meters to Liters Conversion

 How to Convert Cubic Meters to Liters

-To convert a cubic meter measurement to a liter measurement, multiply the volume by the conversion ratio.
+To convert a measurement in cubic meters to a measurement in liters, multiply the volume by the following conversion ratio: 1,000 liters/cubic meter.

 Since one cubic meter is equal to 1,000 liters, you can use this simple formula to convert:

-The volume in liters is equal to the cubic meters multiplied by 1,000.
+The volume in liters is equal to the volume in cubic meters multiplied by 1,000.

 How Many Liters Are in a Cubic Meter?